-Thus Theorem 1 can be used in a new foundation of parts of quantum theory, but this foundation may then in practice first be limited to finitevalued or scalar variables, and where these are maximally accessible.
+Thus Theorem 1 can be used in a new foundation of parts of quantum theory, but this foundation may then in practice first be limited to finite-valued or scalar variables, and where these are maximally accessible.
 After this, operators for other accessible conceptual variables can be found by looking at them as functions of a maximal variable, and then making use of the spectral theorem for the operator corresponding to this variable.
 Note also that in a situation where we have several independent (scalar) accessible conceptual variables, an operator corresponding to the vector composed of all these may be defined by taking tensor products.

 Experiments to measure an accessible conceptual variable θ are mostly seen as perfect in the quantum mechanical literature, measurement apparata are seen as completely accurate.
-In practice, the apparata give in accurate data x which are connected to θ , and this in accuracy may be modeled by a statistical model $p(x|\theta)$.
+In practice, the apparata give inaccurate data x which are connected to θ , and this inaccuracy may be modeled by a statistical model $p(x|\theta)$.
 The observer/ experimentalist may then give an estimate $\hat{\theta}$ from the data x.
-From the point of view of Convivial Solipsism [23], this estimate may be seen as the result of measurement perceived by the consciousness of the observer, taken with respect to later decisions as the true resulting value of θ if the current experiment is accurate enough.
+From the point of view of Convivial Solipsism [18], this estimate may be seen as the result of measurement perceived by the consciousness of the observer, taken with respect to later decisions as the true resulting value of θ if the current experiment is accurate enough.

 When the result of the experiment is discrete, as in the Bell experiment case, it is often not problematic to regard the estimate from the data as the 'true' value in some sense (but, and this is important, again connected to an actor or to a group of communicating actors).
 This will be assumed in the following.
 In one run, $\theta^a = A$ may be seen as a fixed value, but seen from the point of view of many repeated runs, they are random variables.
-But they are random variables in an epistemic sense, their probability distributions are epistemic probabilities.
+But they are random variables in an epistemic sense, their probablity distributions are epistemic probabilities.
 (For a discussion of this concept in a statistical setting, see [9]).
 And, I repeat: The epistemic conceptual variables are connected to an actor, for instance Alice in the Bell experiment, or to a group of communicating actors.
 Later I will let Alice communicate with a more knowledgeable actor Charlie.

-5 The conditionality principle
+5 The Conditionality Principle

 The theory of statistical inference relies on certain principles, one of these is the conditionality principle.
-The principle was first proposed by David Cox [25] in 1958, based on a very simple example: Suppose that I, as a chemist has made measurements on some material, and I want my measurements to be analysed by a laboratory before I make a simple statistical treatment of the results.
+The principle was first proposed by Cox [23] in 1958, based on a very simple example: Suppose that I, as a chemist has made measurements on some material, and I want my measurements to be analysed by a laboratory before I make a simple statistical treatment of the results.
 I have the choice between two laboratories, one in New York and one in San Fransisco.
-I decide to toss an unbiased coin to make a decision between the labs tionality principle then says: One should condition the statistical analysis on the value of any ancillary data variable.
+I decide to toss an unbiased coin to make a decision between the labs.